View Document

 2. Incidents of high consequence with material damage

-(13) All incident investigation will follow the PEEPO contributing factors model in which causation is categorised as follows to identify where the failure/s has occurred.
+(16) All incident investigations will follow the PEEPO contributing factors model through causation is categorised to identify where the failure/s has occurred.

 1. People